Kotlin/KEEP/proposals/KEEP-0449-companions-block-extension.md

 }
 ```

-Note that the `type` is a `KClass` and not a `KType` because those relate to
-the _class itself_, not a particular instantiation thereof.

 **§5.3** (_no additional arguments to `call`_):
 no value should be passed in the position of receiver for neither
 companion block members nor companion extensions